nursilayusmitha/Himmel-Frontend/README.md

 It includes:
 - A highly customized **Admin Panel** based on [TailAdmin v1.3](https://tailadmin.com)
-- A **Customer Frontend** interface built 100% from scratch by Nursila Yusmitha
+- A **Customer Frontend** interface built 100% from scratch by Nursila Yusmitha Angghani

 > ⚠️ This is a frontend-only repository.
 Backend is available in a separate private repository.